hdamker/org-report-testing/documentation/project-report-generation-workflows.md

 **Q: What's the difference between meta-releases and patches?**
 A: Meta-releases (Fall24/Spring25/Fall25) are first releases in major versions.
 Patches are subsequent releases in the same major version.

+**Q: What if website validation fails but the link works in my browser?**
+A: Website validation may fail due to network timeouts, server issues, or access restrictions.
+Check the specific error message in the compliance report.
+The validation uses a 10-second timeout and requires the page title to contain the repository name.

 **Q: How does consistency analysis work?**
 A: Compares API versions between main branch and latest releases, checks that release descriptions mention API versions.